saldivar77/application/FAQ.md

 ***
 Q: A Chromebrew package is not available for the software I need.
 What can I do?

-A: Before you attempt to add a new package, consider there are many apps installable via npm, pip or composer.
+A: Before you attempt to add a new package, consider there are many apps installable via gem, npm, pip or composer.
 A fairly comprehesive list of command-line apps can be found [here](https://stackify.com/top-command-line-tools/).